azurenoops/terraform-overlays-baseline/docs/deployment/policy/policy-planning.md

 ### Remediation Tasks and Role Assignments

 Role assignments and remediation tasks will be automatically created if the Policy Definition contains a list of Role Definitions.

 The remediation tasks will be created with the following naming convention: `remediate-<policy-definition-name>-<timestamp>`.
 The timestamp is used to ensure that a new remediation task is created on each `terraform apply`.
+Unless you specify `skip_remediation=true`, the `*_assignment` modules will automatically create [remediation tasks](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources) for policies containing effects of `DeployIfNotExists` and `Modify`.

-You can override these with explicit Role Assignments, or specify skip_role_assignment=true to omit creation, this is also skipped when using User Managed Identities.
+You can override these with explicit Role Assignments, or specify `skip_role_assignment=true` to omit creation, this is also skipped when using User Managed Identities.
 By default role assignment scopes will match the policy assignment but can be changed by setting role_assignment_scope.

-Unless you specify `skip_remediation=true`, the `*_assignment` modules will automatically create [remediation tasks](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources) for policies containing effects of `DeployIfNotExists` and `Modify`.
-The task name is suffixed with a `timestamp()` to ensure a new one gets created on each `terraform apply`.

 ### Assignment Effects